viniciusmoreria/foodfy/README.md

 ## Goal

-The objective of this challenge is to fix the content presented throughout the bootcamp.
+The objective of this challenge is to help fixate the content presented throughout the bootcamp.
 Where we should create a recipe site from zero with several features, as shown below.

 ## Features